marczz/rest-sphinx-memo/source/References.rst

 Sphinx and Rest References
 ==========================

+-  .. _history:

--  This doc began as a fork of a 2011 version of `Cristoph Reller reST Memo
+   This doc began as a fork of a 2011 version of `Cristoph Reller reST Memo
    <http://aert-notes-dev.readthedocs.org/en/latest/content/rest/>`_
    which is now part of his `Programming Notes
    <http://aert-notes-dev.readthedocs.io/en/latest/>`_.
 I
-   adapted it according to my needs, and they have largely diverged now, but it still inherits from some content and layout.
+   adapted it according to my needs, and they have largely diverged now, but it may still inherits from few content and layout.
 -  :sphinx:`Sphinx documentation <contents.html>`
 -  :sphinx:`Sphinx reStructuredText Primer <rest.html>`
 -  `Documenting Your Project Using